yongkaiwu/palemtto/README.md

 - Make the following selections:
   - Anaconda Version: `anaconda3/2021.05-gcc/8.3.1`
   - List of modules to be loaded, separate by an empty space: `cudnn/7.6.5.32-10.2-linux-x64-gcc/8.3.1-cuda10_2 cuda/10.2.89-gcc/8.3.1`
-  - Path to Python virtual/conda environment: `source activate pytorch`
+  - Path to Python virtual/conda environment: `source activate pytorch8550`
 - Make the remaining selections according to how much resources you would need.
   - Number of resource chunks: `1`
   - CPU cores per chunk: `8`